quotient-im/Quaternion/README.md

   - system-wide: `HKEY_LOCAL_MACHINE\Software\Quotient\quaternion`
   - user-specific: `HKEY_CURRENT_USER\Software\Quotient\quaternion`

+ALL settings listed below reside in `UI` section of the configuration file or (for Windows) registry.

-Some settings exposed in UI (Settings and View menus):
+Some settings exposed in the user interface (Settings and View menus):

-- `UI/notifications` - a general setting whether Quaternion should distract the user with notifications and how.
+- `notifications` - a general setting whether Quaternion should distract the user with notifications and how.
   - `none` suppresses notifications entirely (rooms and messages are still hightlighted but the tray icon is muted);